-- 2.5.1.7.
-Care Coordination services will provide for: - 2.5.1.7.1.
-A person-centered, outcome-based approach, consistent with the CMS model of care and Medicare and Medicaid requirements and guidance. - 2.5.1.7.2.
-The opportunity for the Enrollee to choose arrangements that support self-determination. - 2.5.1.7.3.
+- 2.5.1.8.
+Care Coordination services will provide for: - 2.5.1.8.1.
+A person-centered, outcome-based approach, consistent with Medicare and Medicaid requirements and guidance. - 2.5.1.8.2.
+The opportunity for the Enrollee to choose arrangements that support self-determination. - 2.5.1.8.3.
 Appropriate access and sharing of information.
-The Enrollee and Treating Providers will have access to all the information in the ICBR for the applicable Enrollee in accordance with the confidentiality requirements set forth in Section 5.2 of this Contract and all applicable information privacy and security rules. - 2.5.1.7.4.
-It is the Enrollee's right to determine the appropriate involvement of other members of the ICT in accordance with applicable privacy standards. - 2.5.1.7.5.
-Medication Review and Reconciliation conducted at least annually and when there is a change in condition or transition between settings. - 2.5.1.8.
-Model of care. - 2.5.1.8.1.
-The ICO, in partnership with network providers, must implement an evidence-based model of care consistent with and the requirements set forth in this section and Section 2.6 - 2.5.1.8.2.
-The model of care described in Section 2.5.1.8.12.5.1.1will include components consistent with CMS' Special Needs Plan model of care and MDHHS requirements, and must be submitted consistent with CMS requirements in Chapter 5 of the Medicare Managed Care Manual. - 2.5.2.
-Integrated Care Team (ICT) - 2.5.2.1.
-Every Enrollee shall have access to and input in the development of an Integrated Care Team (ICT) to ensure the integration of the Enrollee's medical, behavioral health, and psychosocial care, and LTSS. - 2.5.2.2.
-The ICT will be person-centered, built on the Enrollee's specific preferences and needs, and deliver services with transparency, individualization, accessibility, respect, linguistic and Cultural Competence, and dignity.
+The Enrollee and Treating Providers will have access to all the information in the ICBR for the applicable Enrollee in accordance with the confidentiality requirements set forth in Section 5.2 of this Contract and all applicable information privacy and security rules. - 2.5.1.8.4.
+It is the Enrollee's right to determine the appropriate involvement of other members of the ICT in accordance with applicable privacy standards. - 2.5.1.8.5.
+Medication Review and Reconciliation conducted at least annually and when there is a change in condition or transition between settings. - 2.5.2.
+Integrated Care Team (ICT) - 2.5.2.5.
+Every Enrollee shall have access to and input in the development of an Integrated Care Team (ICT) to ensure the integration of the Enrollee's medical, behavioral health, and psychosocial care, and LTSS. - 2.5.2.6.
+The ICT will be person-centered, built on the Enrollee's specific preferences and needs, and deliver services with transparency, individualization, accessibility, respect, linguistic and Cultural Competence, and dignity. - 2.5.2.7.

-2.5.2.3.
 The ICT will honor the Enrollee's choice about his or her level of participation.
-This choice will be revisited periodically by the ICO Care Coordinator as it may change.
+This choice will be revisited periodically by the ICO Care Coordinator as it may change. - 2.5.2.8.

-2.5.2.4.
 Integrated Care Team Members